SendurLanter/SendurLanter.github.io/_pages/about.md

 More about me
 ======
 As you may notice from the website, I like green.
-I was an intern at Foxconn Technology during *Sep.
+I was an intern at Foxconn Advanced Communication Academy during *Sep.
 2018 to Jul 2019*.
-Meanwhile, I serve as software engineer at a BroadMission Technology from *Jan.
+Meanwhile, I serve as software engineer at BroadMission Technology from *Jan.
 2019 to Jul 2019*.
 Since then, I have devoted myself to the field of wireless networking.
 To see more comprehensive details of my experiences, please refer to [my CV](https://sendurlanter.github.io/files/CV.pdf)